rednafi/rednafi.com/content/zephyr/einstellung_effect.md

 so has the tendency to keep doing the same thing I'm somewhat good at, slightly differently, and falling into the false lull of growth.
-This can be perilous in the sense that, unless you actively fight it, after a decade, you might find yourself in a situation where you actually have only one year's worth of experience repeated 10 times.
+This can be perilous in the sense that, unless you actively fight it, after a decade, you might find yourself in a situation where you actually have only a year's worth of experience repeated ten times.

 I've been looking for a phrase to label the situation where the curse of knowledge, accumulated over time, prevents you from acquiring new knowledge and adopting new ways of